Gluten-Free Kaiser Bread Roll

 All the Vienna coffeehouses serve baskets full of Kaiser bread rolls at breakfast to be enjoyed with jams, sliced cheese, cold meats and eggs.
 Dinner is often accompanied with these rolls especially with soups like popular pumpkin soup, goulash and any dish that has an abundant serving of sauce.

 Making these rolls from scratch calls for some basic ingredients when following a gluten recipe, however in order to make a decent gluten-free Kaiser roll, sweet rice flour, gluten-free plain flour, potato starch and psyllium husk are required.
 The result is a crisp exterior with a fluffy, tasty centre.
 The flavour is close to the real thing and can be eaten over two days provided the rolls are reheated to enjoy their texture.
-They are also excellent to freeze and reheat on the spot when needed.
-This recipe makes 10 rolls but divide the recipe in half if you only need 5 and want to try out this type of bread roll for the first time.

 Keeping the tops plain is more traditional, but if you like more flavour and texture, poppy seeds or sesame seeds are often used as alternative toppings.